Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/white_blood_cells/pca.md

 [Visit tutorial](tutorial_PCA){: .btn .btn--primary .btn--large}
 {: style="font-size: 100%; text-align: center;"}

-## Shape space of WBC images

-* Return from tutorial and show shape space post PCA.
+## Applying PCA to an image shape space

 Now that we have reduced the dimension of our shape space, we are ready to apply a classification algorithm to this lower-dimensional space.
 In the next lesson, we will revisit the k-nearest neighbors algorithm that we introduced in a previous lesson and sprinkle a little machine learning on top.